19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) specify any other amount as he thinks fit in respect of any class of persons for the purposes of subsection (6)(b).

-(7) A member who has attained the age of 60 years or such other age as the Minister may prescribe shall be entitled to withdraw from the minimum sum deposited with an approved bank or in a retirement account and any interest accruing thereon in accordance with any regulations made under this Act.
+(7) A member who has attained the prescribed age shall be entitled to withdraw from the minimum sum deposited with an approved bank or in a retirement account and any interest accruing thereon in accordance with any regulations made under this Act.

 [25/2008 wef 01/11/2008]

 [10/94]

-(7A) A member who has attained the age of 55 years but has not attained the age of 60 years or such other age as the Minister may prescribe shall be entitled to withdraw the minimum sum or such part thereof as the Board may determine from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer if the Board is satisfied that the member is —
+(7A) A member who has attained the age of 55 years but has not attained the prescribed age shall be entitled to withdraw the minimum sum or such part thereof as the Board may determine from his account with an approved bank or his retirement account or surrender his approved annuity from an insurer if the Board is satisfied that the member is —

 (a) physically or mentally incapacitated —